lix2ng/qr123/README.md

 3. [All-light](all-light.png): worst case with all data bits as light dots.
 This one is a bit more challenging than the all-dark case.
-Reading is slower and 2 readers need retries but none fails.
-It seems the retries are for better alignment -- if you carefully fill the scan area with the code the read will be successful on the first try.
-Data to produce this code:
+Reading is slower and 2 readers need retry but none fails.
+It seems the retries are for better alignment -- if I carefully fill the scan area with the code the read will be successful on the first try.
+Data for this code:

         0x99, 0x99, 0x99, 0x96, 0x66, 0x66, 0x66, 0x66, 0x69, 0x96, 0x66, 0x66,
         0x59, 0x99, 0x99, 0x66, 0x99, 0x53, 0x33, 0x33, 0x32, 0xcc, 0xd3, 0x32,